This document is only valid for the day on which it is accessed. Please read our disclaimer.

 Prior to any invasive procedure consideration should be made on how to minimize any resulting pain.
-Painful procedures include, but are not limited to; venepuncture, peripheral venous line placement, heel prick, arterial stab, and peripheral arterial line placement.
+Painful procedures include, but are not limited to; venipuncture, peripheral venous line placement, heel prick, arterial stab, and peripheral arterial line placement.
 Ways to reduce pain can be through the use of pharmacological and non-pharmacological measures.
 Non pharmacological measures include ensuring, where possible, that the baby is calm, relaxed, warm, fed and that all necessary equipment for the procedure is at hand.
-Once non-pharmacological measures have been implemented, oral sucrose analgesia may be used in babies in the clinical area by Level I nurses.
+Once non-pharmacological measures have been implemented, oral sucrose analgesia may be used in babies in the clinical area by registered nurses.
 Oral sucrose will not always eliminate all crying, but is known to significantly reduce the physiological stress of pain.

 Indications for Use

 Any procedural pain: heel stick, blood procurement, venepuncture, IV insertion, dressing changes, adhesive tape removal, immunisations, suture removal, urinary catheter insertion, nasogastric tube insertion, etc.